MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 > Dynamic audio adjusts the volume level based on ambient noise in the room so you can hear even if you're working in a loud environment.

+#### Invite additional contacts to the call from Remote Assist

+1. In the upper-right corner of the video feed, select the **Open Participants** button.

+2. Use the search box search box to enter a name or email address.
+Select a name in the search results to begin calling.

+> [!TIP]
+> Select the **Open Participants** button again to close the pane.
+[Learn how to add additional contacts from Microsoft Teams Desktop](https://support.office.com/en-us/article/add-someone-to-a-call-in-teams-267fb0c9-275a-4047-8412-7b2654dc29c3).

+#### Switch the displayed video feed in a group call

+1. In the upper-right corner of the video feed, select the **Open Participants** button.

+2. Hover over the participant whose video feed you want to switch to, and then select it.
+If the participant's video feed is enabled, the video will switch to their feed.

+> [!TIP]
+> You can also switch video feeds from the “participant tray” located below the video feed.
+Hover over the avatar to display the participant's name, and then air tap to switch video feeds.

+#### Mute a participant in a group call

+1. In the upper-right corner of the video feed, select the **Open Participants** button.

+2. Air tap the mute icon for the participant you want to mute.

+> [!NOTE]
+> If you mute a participant, you won't be able to unmute that participant.
+They must unmute themselves through Teams.
+You can't mute a participant in a one-to-one call.

 ### Receive a video call from a contact using Microsoft Teams

 -   Select **Video** ![Video](media/bae39e2bdb1eafec5c36c76ffa640355.png "Video") (or say “Video”) to accept the call as a video call or **Audio** ![Audio](media/972493ccc469c4ca41c04f96fabf6ba5.png "Audio") (or say “Audio”) to accept it as a voice-only call.
 To decline the call, select **Ignore** (or say “Ignore”).